-Cay heard about the Google Cloud Platform (GCP) Education Grants program through the Special Interest Group on Computer Science Education (SIGCSE) and applied for a research grant to receive free GCP credits.
-He was awarded the credits to use for any GCP product.
-He used the tools to develop the autograder, CodeCheck, with hundreds of exercises for students to practice programming.
+Cay heard about the Google Cloud Education Grants programme through the Special Interest Group on Computer Science Education (SIGCSE) and applied for a research grant to receive free Google Cloud credits.
+He was awarded the credits to use for any Google Cloud product.
+He used the tools to develop the autograder, CodeCheck, with hundreds of exercises for students to practise programming.

 Encouraging students to teach themselves

 CodeCheck gives students real-time feedback on their coding, so they instantly know if their solution has passed or failed.
-CodeCheck doesn’t tell students what they did wrong—they must discover it on their own.
-In the past, students didn’t get feedback on their work until weeks after they submitted it.
-By that time, they’d often forgotten the process they followed to arrive at the answer.
+CodeCheck doesn’t tell students what they did wrong – they must discover it on their own.
+In the past, students didn’t receive feedback on their work until weeks after they submitted it.
+By that time, they’d often forgotten the process that they followed to arrive at the answer.

 Survey results show that students find it valuable to have an online practice resource.
 They aren’t embarrassed if they make a mistake and don’t feel pressured to finish in a specific amount of time.